BOTPanzer/Turbo-Stealer/README.md

 # TurboStealer

-For **educational purposes** only, this app aims to spread awareness about how insecure some information is in our computers.
+For **educational purposes** only, this program aims to spread awareness about how insecure some information is in our computers.
+Even if information like your passwords is encrypted, if someone gains access to your computer it will be at risk of being stolen.

 **TurboStealer** is a command line application programmed in python that is able to steal information from the computer running it.
 Currently, it is capable of stealing:
 - **Emails** from:
   - Windows registry
   - Windows credentials
-  - Chromium based browsers
+  - Some Chromium based browsers
+  - Some Firefox based browsers
 - **Usernames and passwords** from:
-  - Chromium based browsers
+  - Some Chromium based browsers
+  - Some Firefox based browsers

 # Usage